changmw/chang-cantontese-input/foxpro/srh/mailing.list/readme.txt

 Main program is MAILLIST.PRG.

-This Foxbase system was initally written by Mr. Kai-wing Fung, who was a programmer in the MIS team of the Data Processing Department.
+This Foxbase system was initally written by Mr. Kai-wing Fung, who was a programmer in the System Team of the Data Processing Department.
 This is definitely not a complex system.

 Mr. Fung left the company for studying about theology, and